saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 # to the age of the files.
 The format is
 ```

-The `dump.quota` option allows you to tell coresnap not to archive any core dumps if free disk space is smaller than a certain level.
-Note that once the quota is met, new core dumps won't be processed.
-This includes processing snapshots from the core dump, sending the snapshot to the object store, and notifications about new groups or errors via workflow integrations.
-We recommend setting the quota as generously as possible, alongside the `purge.age` setting.
+The `dump.quota` option allows you to specify a threshold for archiving core dumps.
+If the free disk space falls below this threshold, coresnap won't archive new core dumps.
+This includes processing snapshots from the core dump, sending the snapshot to the object store, and triggering notifications via workflow integrations.
+It's recommended to set the quota generously in combination with the `purge.age` setting.

-The `purge.age` setting causes coresnap to unlink archived files according to age.
-Combined with `dump.quota`, this is a good way to manage your disk space.
-If you anticipate a low error volume and wish to keep your files indefinitely, set `purge.disabled` to `true`.
+The `purge.age` setting determines when coresnap should unlink (delete) archived files based on their age.
+Combining this setting with `dump.quota` helps you manage disk space efficiently.
+If you expect a low error volume and wish to retain files indefinitely, you can set `purge.disabled` to `true`.

-Remember to restart `coresnapd` after any configuration changes.
+After making any changes to the configuration, remember to restart the `coresnapd` process.